InjectiveLabs/docs/source/includes/_metarpc.md

 ## StreamKeepAlive

-Clients can subscribe to a stream and gracefully disconnect and connect to another endpoint if the primary becomes unavailable
+Clients can subscribe to a stream and gracefully disconnect and connect to another endpoint if the primary becomes unavailable.

 > Request Example: